jainaman224/deploy/README.md

 This is a website hosted on heroku: http://jainaman224.herokuapp.com/ .
 It has basic games that we use to play in our childhood.
 Fork this repository and then clone it.
+Move to clone folder.

+To install Nodejs go to https://nodejs.org/en/ .
+Update npm if required.
-Requirements to run locally following commands are for linux or mac:
+Requirements to run server locally.
+Following commands should be used in command line :

+    sudo npm install npm -g
     sudo apt-get install python
     sudo apt-get install python-pip
     pip install django
     sudo apt-get install postgresql-9.1
     sudo apt-get install python-psycopg2
     sudo apt-get install libpq-dev

-To install Nodejs go to https://nodejs.org/en/ .
-Update npm if required .
-    sudo npm install npm -g
     npm install -g foreman

-Move to clone folder.
     source venv/bin/activate
     foreman start